 We covered How to Reduce Melanin in Skin?
-Melanin is the pigment responsible for the color of your skin, hair, and eyes.
-While melanin provides natural sun protection, excessive production can lead to hyperpigmentation, dark spots, and uneven skin tone.
-If you’re looking for ways to reduce melanin in the skin, whether for a brighter complexion or to treat pigmentation issues, this guide covers the best natural remedies, dermatological treatments, and lifestyle changes.
+THE CAUSES OF PIGMENTATION Melanin The pigment that gives your skin, hair and eyes their colour.
+Melanin is a natural sun protectant, but when overproduced, it results in hyperpigmentation, dark spots and uneven skin tone.
+Whether you want to reduce melanin in skin for a brighter complexion or to treat hyperpigmentation, in this article we’ll explore the best natural remedies, including dermatological treatments and lifestyle adjustments prevalent in the fight against melanin.
 And You will how to reduce melanin in skin.

 What is Melanin and Why Does the Skin Produce It?